 Private School Scholarships

-If you don’t have money growing on the trees in your backyard, sending your children to private school is a huge sacrifice.
+Sending your children to private school is a huge sacrifice.
 But before you mortgage off your home, look for financial aid.

 Where to Find Financial Aid?

-Your first step should be consulting with the private school’s administrative office.
+The first step should be consulting with the private school’s administrative office.
 Many private schools are willing to help parents out by giving them a tuition break.

 A second place to inquire is with your state’s department of education.
 They might offer scholarships for students wishing to study at a private school.